This page may contain affiliate links, which helps support this site at no extra cost to you. Learn more.

 Prices range from US $179 or £100 for the X-Pole Sport, up to US $1,129 or £850 for the X-Stage with a brass pole.

-All poles come in a range of sizes, heights and finishes, so you'll also find plenty of price points in between.
+All poles come in a range of sizes, heights and finishes, so you'll also find plenty of price points in between, depending on your needs and preferences.

 Standard height: 7'4" for all X-Poles (Sport and X-Pert), 9' for the X-Stage Standard and 9'8" for the X-Stage Lite